BetterWayElectronics/ps4-nor-validator/README.md

 ### Syscon? ###
 As of 1.9.2 I added Syscon Scanning & Patching.
 Use in conjunction with my provided CoreOS patching to downgrade and repair LoadBIOS errors.
 Do not use separately, you will brick.
 	Add your 512kb .bin file in the same folder as this program :)

 What can you do with the Syscon?

-	Downgrade (CoreOS Swap)
+	- Downgrade (CoreOS Swap)
-	Repair LoadBios -8 Error
+	- Repair LoadBios -8 Error
-	Repair BlStorageHeader Error
-	Repair checkUpdVersion Error
+	- Repair checkUpdVersion Error

 Guide TBA!